deadlydog/deadlydog.github.io/_drafts/2026-01-27-Incomplete-decommissioning-is-costing-your-company-more-than-you-think.md

 - Need to pay for the higher tier of your monitoring software because it's monitoring a bunch of unused nodes

-- Forget to delete DNS and have dangling DNS (add link)

 - Costs of keeping old services around (hosting/operational costs, migrating platform costs, mental/knowledge costs)
   - Pay to host it